mossgreen/mossgreen.github.io/_posts/2019-11-01-AWS-SAA-Certificatin-Study-Notes.md

 1. User Name/Password.
 E.g., you login in AWS Management Console as an IAM user or root user.
 2. Access Key. combination of an access key ID(20 characters) and an access secret key (40 characters).
 E.g., a proram that access the API with an IAM user or root user uses a two-part acess key.
 3. Access key/ session token.
 E.g., a temporary security token authenticates with an access key plus and additional session token unique to that temporary security token.

+### IAM database authentication

+An authentication token is a string of characters that you use instead of a password.
+After you generate an authentication token, it's valid for 15 minutes before it expires.
+If you try to connect using an expired token, the connection request is denied.

+You can use an authentication token when you connect to Amazon Aurora from another AWS service, such as AWS Lambda.
+By using a token, you can avoid placing a password in your code.
+Alternatively, you can use the AWS SDK for Java to programmatically create and programmatically sign an authentication token.

+After you have a signed IAM authentication token, you can connect to an Aurora DB cluster.

 ### Authorization